FabianIAM12/flashcards/README.md

 ## Start the App locally

-To start checkout repository and type in 'npm start'
+To start checkout repository and type in `npm start`